 READ CAREFULLY: Changes were made recently in regards to purchasing tickets for the ruins.
 You can ONLY purchase tickets in BANRURAL banks.
 That means you can no longer purchase tickets at the entrance of the park.
-However, there is an “entrance” of the park where you will pass by a BANRURAL on the way.
+However, there is an “entrance” on the way to the park where there is a BANRURAL.
 That is how most people purchase their day tickets.

-HOWEVER, the bank at the park entrance only opens from 6 AM – 6 PM.
-Meaning that if you want to see the sunrise, you cannot purchase the ticket at the park.
+HOWEVER, the bank at the park “entrance” only opens from 6 AM – 6 PM.
+Meaning that if you want to see the sunrise, you cannot purchase the ticket at the park (because you will get there before it opens).
 So this is where you need to do a little preparation.

 For those coming from Flores and wanting to do a Tikal sunrise tour, you must purchase your ticket in advance at a BANRURAL anywhere in the country.
 Luckily for you, there is a BANRURAL 10 minutes walk from Flores.
 Here is the map attached below.